marcodpt/awesome-libertarianism/README.md

 ### [The Ethics of Liberty](https://mises.org/library/ethics-liberty)
 [Murray Rothbard](https://en.wikipedia.org/wiki/Murray_Rothbard), 1982

-This book is a praxeological construction of ethics.
-That along with Mises' ideas of economics, Rothbard created anarcho-capitalism.
+This book defines libertarian ethics, which involves applying the methodology developed by Mises (praxeology) in the field of ethics.
+It can be said that this work formally defines anarcho capitalism and the principle of non-aggression, in theory the only necessary book.

 ### [Democracy: The God That Failed](https://mises.org/library/democracy-god-failed-1)
 [Hans-Hermann Hoppe](https://en.wikipedia.org/wiki/Hans-Hermann_Hoppe), 2001

-This book is a deconstruction of the belief that democracy or majority opinion it is an optimal or ethical system.
+This is the author's most influential book, a pioneering classic in questioning democracy as an optimal or ethical system.
+It presents the historical context of the flight from monarchies to democracy, and through the impossibility of limited government, shows the reader the alternative of a stateless society to freedom.

 ### [The Theory of Money and Credit](https://mises.org/library/theory-money-and-credit)
 [Ludwig von Mises](https://en.wikipedia.org/wiki/Ludwig_von_Mises), 1912